nghin/vacsf.org.test/pages/bible-study/Meditations/Grieve-Holy-Spirit.md

 <p class="blockquote">Since God has given you the great seal of the Holy Spirit to guarantee your entry into God's Kingdom, do not grieve Him.</p>

+Let us check this point of theology against other foundational truths to see if it will stand up against the test of sound biblical exegesis -a study of the Bible in context.

 ### Our relationship with God as "Abba"

 > <sup>6</sup>And because you are sons, God sent the Spirit of his Son into our hearts, who calls <u>“Abba!
 Father!”</u> <sup>7</sup>So <u>you are no longer a slave but a son</u>, and if you are a son, then you are also an heir through God.
 (Galatians 4:6-7)